Gluesticks Blog

 Jump to Recipe

-Brownies, chocolate pudding, and whipped cream are layered to create this chocolate brownie trifle.
-It sounds fancy, but is SUPER easy to make.
+Brownies, chocolate pudding, and whipped cream are layered to create this easy brownie trifle dessert.
+It sounds fancy, but it is SUPER easy to make.

 If you love layered desserts you'll love our layered eclair dessert and our angel food berry trifle.